HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 !!!important "Version Numbering and Licensing"
     Since CF221, DXClient uses a new versioning format that matches CF numbers (for example, "221.0.0" instead of "1.29.0").

     All versions now require accepting a license agreement, which can be done using the `accept-license` command.
-For more information, refer to [DXClient information commands](#dxclient-information-commands).
+For more information, refer to [DXClient information commands](#information-commands).

-## What's New and Release History
+## What's New and release history

 ### Latest updates